-Advances in social channels and media along with the cloud and innovations in how we analyse data and market to customers means that what we know to be intelligent automation techniques and systems will be total game changers when it comes to creating value for customers.
+Advances in social channels, media and marketing, along digital innovations in how we analyse data, are creating intelligent automation techniques and systems that will be total game changers when it comes to creating value for customers.

 Further customisation and on-demand services

-Today’s digital influences such as the cloud, increased mobility and cognitive computing technologies, mean that the opportunity to capitalise on the Internet of Things is bigger than ever before.
+Today’s digital influences, such as the cloud, increased mobility and cognitive computing technologies, mean that the opportunity to capitalise on the Internet of Things (IoT) is bigger than ever before.

 Business processes, including the supply chain, will become more flexible.
 It will be easier to provide customisation of products and services on-demand, fuelled by customer needs and facilitated by anytime access to information.